 The City and County plan to coordinate bus routes to deliver riders to the West Seattle stations.
 Pilot programs are being conducted on new “last mile” options for taking people from their homes to the stations, such as on-demand van services.

 What if I ride my bike, take a stroller, or I'm in a wheelchair?

 Gondola cabins and stations are ADA accessible.
 Cabins slow down or stop so that people in wheelchairs or with bikes and strollers can board.
 There are straps in each cabin to secure bicycles, strollers and assistive devices.

 As cabins arrive continuously, you never have to wait alone in the dark.
 Cabins are equipped with video monitoring and emergency call buttons.
 If you want to avoid boarding a cabin with a person of concern, you can catch the next empty car.

 Gondolas have the best safety record of any transit technology.
 They have sophisticated backup, operational and rescue systems.

 What happens in bad weather?

 Gondola systems have operated safely for decades in parts of the world with more extreme weather conditions than we get in Seattle.
 Depending on the type, gondola systems can operate in winds of up to 70 mph.
 Overall, gondola systems are considered the safest of all public transportation systems.

 What about earthquakes?

-Gondola systems have been safely operating in many seismic prone areas of the world.
-They are supported by widely-spaced towers that support a flexible cable with automatic tensioning.
-In a seismic event such flexible system usually performs better than rigid elevated tracks or roadways.
+Gondola systems are safely operating in many seismic-prone areas of the world.
+The towers support flexible cables with automatic tensioning.
+In a seismic event such flexible systems perform better than rigid, elevated guideways.